thomashseedorf/hashicorp_project/education-engineer/terraform-getting-started.md

 ## Create and destroy resources

-Initialize Terraform.
-Terraform installs the Docker provider specified in the code.
+Initialize Terraform to install the Docker provider specified in the code.
 Providers are Terraform plugins that allow Terraform to connect to other platforms and use APIs.
 See [Providers](https://developer.hashicorp.com/terraform/language/providers) for more information.

 ```shell
 $ terraform init